Graphical Models for Discrete and Continuous Data

 where $c\in\R$ does not depend on $\tensor.$ \end{lemma} Motivated by Lemma~\ref{loglike}, we introduce the maximum likelihood estimator of \tensortrue\ by

 The estimator exists in all generic examples.
-More generally, under our assumption that $\matrix\in\Matrix\subset\Matrixint$ and $\Matrix$ is open and convex, it exists for $n$ sufficiently large, cf.~\cite{Berk72}.
-The objective function of the estimator has two important properties.
-First, it is convex: \begin{lemma}[Convexity] For any $\datatotala\in\Domain^p,$ the function
+More generally, under our assumption that $\matrix\in\Matrix\subset\Matrixint$ and $\Matrix$ is open and convex, and the minimizer exists for $n$ sufficiently large, cf.~\citep{Berk72}.
+In particular, the objective function is convex, and its derivatives can be computed explicitly. \begin{lemma}[Convexity] For any $\datatotala\in\Domain^p,$ the function